German banks say Spain needs EU help for lenders

 But its Economy Minister Luis de Guindos said after talks at the European Commission on Wednesday there were no immediate plans to apply for a bailout.

-Spain would await the results of an IMF report and an independent audit of the banking sector, both due this month, before taking decisions on how to recapitalise the banks, he said.
+Spain would await the results of an IMF report and an independent audit of the banking sector, both due this month, before taking decisions on how to recapitalize the banks, he said.

 The BDB's Kemmer said asking for help now would show decisiveness and bolster confidence, predicting Spain would submit a request within weeks.